 Students who have been in lawful, full-time student status for at least one full academic year are eligible for a total of 12 months of OPT.
-Any period of OPT used is subtracted from the 12-month total limit.
-Students authorized for 12 months of OPT become eligible to apply for another 12 months when they change to higher education level.
-However, simply beginning another degree program does not automatically confer this eligibility; the new degree program must be at a higher education level (i.e., Bachelors to Masters; Masters to PhD).
-Students may apply for pre-completion or post-completion OPT, full or part-time.
-A job offer is not required to apply for OPT.
-However, the work must be directly related to the student’s major area of study.
+Any period of OPT used before the completion of the program is subtracted from the 12-month total limit.
+Students may be authorized for 12 months of OPT and become eligible for another 12 months of OPT when they change to higher education level (i.e., from Bachelors to Masters; from Masters to PhD).
+The 12-month total limit of OPT applies to each educational level (Bachelors, Masters, and Doctoral degree programs).

 Dallas, TX 75266

 Via Private Courier Service:

 Business Suite 400

 Students in F-1 status authorized for employment under OPT are responsible for maintaining their nonimmigrant status.
 According to Federal Regulations, F-1 students are required to report information directly to the ISO regarding their employment as well as changes to personal information and immigration status.
 Failure to comply with these reporting requirements may result in denial of future benefits (i.e. extension of employment under the H-1B OPT Cap-Gap rule and STEM OPT program) and termination of status and OPT authorization.

 Click on F-1 Post-Completion OPT: Reporting Requirements for detailed information on how to report your information.

 Students may accumulate up to a maximum of 90 days of unemployment during 12 months of authorized OPT.
 Days of unemployment begin to accumulate:

 Accumulating more than 90 days of unemployment is considered a violation of F-1 status by USDHS.